 Until this year, this was the largest matriline.
 It extends through 4 generations.

-Her body size was big enough to be considered an adult in 1981, making her over 48 years old.
+Her body size was big enough to be considered an adult in 1981, making her over 52 years old.
 Not seen often, she is the least sighted individual, only recorded in 1/4 of our expeditions.
 Despite her age, she seems to like the company of “teenagers”, especially her son Victoria, which was present in all of her sightings.
-Her elder daughter Esperança (Hope) hasn’t be spotted in the last years (she would be 23 years old).
+Her elder daughter Esperança (Hope) hasn’t be spotted in the last years.

-UPDATE: Bisnau has now an offspring from 2020, Bolha (Bubble).
+UPDATE: Bisnau has now an offspring with 3 years, Bolha (Bubble).

-UPDATE: Bisnau has now an offspring from 2020, Neptune.
+UPDATE: Bisnau has now an offspring with 3 years, Neptune.

 Topo Cortado’s matriline